insspb/py3-bp/docs/source/templates/python.rst

 Python versions available
 =========================

+*Implemented in 0.0.3*

-This boilerplate include mention of most python versions used in past time, this include:
+This boilerplate include two questions about python version for your project.
+First is minimum python version supported, second is maximum python version supported.
+This two answers should be between available python versions:

 - Python 2.7
 - Python 3.2